 - 7.4.2 Continuation Audit These audits are the continuation of a remote or site assessment.
-They are noted with a "B" sufix in the audit scope and may be referred to as a "B Audit". - They can be performed to maintain a "conditional certification" status for an initial application or scope change. - They are used when an erector does not have an active jobsite or a fabricator does not have active work during their renewal audit.

-- They do not include audits performed for appeals or complaints. - A continuation audit does not include reviewing CAR effectiveness. - Open CARs cannot be closed out during a continuation audit. - There is no additional cost as it is part of the renewal or initial audit process. - 7.5 All Applicants and Participants have the right to Appeal a decision made by the CRG about their certification(s) or endorsement(s).
+They are noted with a "B" suffix in the audit scope and may be referred to as a "B Audit". - They can be performed to maintain a "conditional certification" status for an initial application or scope change. - They are used when an erector does not have an active jobsite or a fabricator does not have active work during their renewal audit. - They do not include audits performed for appeals or complaints. - A continuation audit does not include reviewing CAR effectiveness. - Open CARs cannot be closed out during a continuation audit. - There is no additional cost as it is part of the renewal or initial audit process. - 7.5 All Applicants and Participants have the right to Appeal any decision made by the CRG.
 The process of Section 9 is to be followed to Appeal a CRG decision. - 7.5.1 All Applicants and Participants have the right to issue a complaint to AISC about any portion of the certification process.
 For complaints made to AISC concerning a certified company by parties involved in the contract, see Section 10 Complaints Process. - 7.6 AISC will make information concerning certification status publicly available on its website.
-The information disclosed includes company name, location, contact name, email and phone number, and certifications held. - 7.7 Participants who hold a current valid certificate or conditional certification letter are eligible to use and display the Certified Fabricator or Certified Erector logo, as applicable. - 7.8 Multiple fabricator/manufacturer certifications and endorsements for the same facility location are included on a single certificate.
-Erector certification and endorsements are included on a single certificate. - 7.9 For Participants and Applicants of the erector certification program, the certificate will cover their regional office(s) or operation(s) only if all of the following conditions are met: - A. The regional office(s) or operation(s) is doing business under the same company name. - B. The Executive Management is the same as for the main office. - C. The same Quality and Safety Management Systems were audited for the main office and project site. - 7.10 The Certificate contains the following information: - Name of the company holding the certification - Address of the certified facility, which is the address where the audit occurs (for Erectors, this is the address of the office) - Listing of the certification(s) and endorsement(s) held - Date certificate was issued - Date certificate expires - Signature of the AISC officer - Certification Number
+The information disclosed includes company name, location, company website, email and phone number, and certifications held. - 7.7 Participants who hold a current valid certificate or conditional certification letter are eligible to use and display the Certified Fabricator or Certified Erector logo, as applicable.
+The appropriate logos can be found on the Participant's account page on the participant portal. - 7.8 Multiple fabricator/manufacturer certifications and endorsements for the same facility location are included on a single certificate.
+Erector certification and endorsements are included on a single certificate.

+7.9 For Participants and Applicants of the erector certification program, the certificate will cover their regional office(s) or operation(s) only if all of the following conditions are met:

+- The regional office(s) or operation(s) is doing business under the same company name. - The Executive Management is the same as for the main office. - The same Quality and Safety Management Systems were audited for the main office and project site.